 The State-operated institutional system provides residential care and habilitative services to individuals at developmental centers and related special population units located throughout the State.
-The FY 2019 Enacted Budget supports a census of 196 individuals at the beginning of the State fiscal year.
-During FY 2019, OPWDD will continue to move individuals residing in institutions to more appropriate community settings, and the FY 2019 Enacted Budget supports the development of community residential and non-residential services to support continued deinstitutionalization efforts and the transition of young adults aging out of either the special educational or foster care systems.
+The FY 2020 Enacted Budget supports a census of 189 individuals at the beginning of the State fiscal year.
+The FY 2020 Enacted Budget supports the additional development of community residential and non-residential services to support continued deinstitutionalization efforts, the transition of young adults aging out of the special educational system or individuals transitioning to a residential setting from their home.

 The voluntary- and State-operated community-based service system provides a variety of day and residential programs for individuals.
 The emphasis in these programs is on habilitative and vocational services to meet the individualized needs of persons with developmental disabilities.
-The FY 2019 Enacted Budget includes resources for a start-of-year census of approximately 6,500 individuals in State-operated community residential programs and approximately 4,000 individuals in State-operated day programs.
+The FY 2020 Enacted Budget includes resources for a start-of-year census of approximately 6,500 individuals in State-operated community residential programs and approximately 4,000 individuals in State-operated day programs.